VFX Artist Services

 Czech VFX artists deliver compositing, cleanup and effects work for features, series and commercials, working from Prague's established visual-effects sector led by UPP.

 Here is how this works in practice.
-We supply VFX artists who create and integrate visual effects into footage for productions in the Czech Republic.
+We supply VFX artists who create and integrate visual effects into footage for shoots in the Czech Republic.
 Our VFX artists handle green-screen keying, rotoscoping, multi-layer compositing, sky replacement, set extension, wire and rig removal, motion tracking, match-moving and particle effects.
-They work across Nuke, Flame, Fusion, After Effects and Mocha Pro, and slot into the pipelines of Prague's top VFX houses — UPP (Universal Production Partners) and others — working with VFX supervisors, CGI artists and edit.
+They work across Nuke, Flame, Fusion, After Effects and Mocha Pro, and slot into the pipelines of Prague's top VFX houses.
+UPP (Universal Production Partners) and others — working with VFX supervisors, CGI artists and edit.

 Here is the short of it.
 Czech VFX artists work fluently in English, handle remote review for global clients, and deliver to TV networks and theatrical specs.
-VFX work completed in the Czech Republic forms part of qualifying post-prod spend toward the Czech Film Fund's 20% cash rebate, making local finishing both creatively strong and cost-good.
+VFX work completed in the Czech Republic forms part of qualifying post-prod spend toward the Czech Film Fund's 20% cash rebates, making local finishing both creatively strong and cost-good.

 Here is the breakdown.
 The Czech Republic's visual-effects strength grows from one of Europe's great traditions of cinematic invention.
 Karel Zeman pioneered combining animation and live action in films such as 'The Fabulous World of Jules Verne'.
 Jiří Trnka's puppet artistry shaped a culture of imaginative image-making.
 A heritage that still informs the country's VFX sector.
 UPP and other Prague houses have delivered visual effects for global features and series shot at Barrandov Studios and on Czech locations.
 The sector is calibrated to today's pipeline standards.